crustio/crust-wiki/docs/crust-account.md

 ![](https://crust-data.oss-cn-shanghai.aliyuncs.com/cloud_docImage/maxwell/en/3.1/3.1.1.png)

-The secret seed value for this account.
-Ensure that you keep this in a safe place and check "I have saved my mnemonic seed safely"
+The **mnemonic seeds** value for this account.
+Ensure that you keep the **mnemonic seeds** in a safe place and check "I have saved my mnemonic seed safely"

 ![](https://crust-data.oss-cn-shanghai.aliyuncs.com/cloud_docImage/maxwell/en/3.2/3.2.1.1.png)